 Spots fill up quickly

-Since there is no hard deadline to submit your applications (except for the instances where there is a priority deadline for scholarship consideration), you might wait until the last second to apply.
-There are only so many spots to fill at the university and, if you wait too long, those spots might not be available.
+There are only so many spots to fill at the university and if you wait too long, those spots might not be available.
 While you definitely have time to curate the perfect application, you don’t want to wait too long.
 A perfectly qualified applicant can still get denied because there are no more spots.

 More opportunity to procrastinate

 If you do decide to apply to rolling admission schools, there are many amazing schools that use this application process.
-Given the flexibility of the admissions process and the additional time you have to work on your application, rolling admission schools are a great way to maximize your acceptances and spread out your application workload.
+Rolling admission schools are a great way to maximize your acceptances and spread out your application workload.
 Here is a list of colleges and universities that of offer rolling admissions:

 - University of Central Florida